SCAS/locum-polaris-41/locum_polaris_41/tools/README.md

 While waiting for the fix, I created a custom view on the Polaris SQL database that effectively does the same thing.
 So In order for this tool to work, a view will need to be created in the [Polaris] database:

-View name: `!!SOPAC_BibReplacement`
+* View name: `!!SOPAC_BibReplacement`
-Once saved, it should show up in the database as: `dbo.!!SOPAC_BibReplacement`
+* Once saved, it should show up in the database as: `dbo.!!SOPAC_BibReplacement`

+Additionally, you'll need to give dataread access to the database `PolarisTransactions` to whichever user you've configured for MDB2 access.

 Here is the SQL: